Kottans/erlcourses/lecture_08.md

 Your HW Part 2 will be to create table with differences between implementations of `gen_fsm` and `gen_server`.

-And third part of homework will be the largest one:
+And the third part of homework will be the largest one:

 Create application `app_3`, which allows us to use some key-value storage backed by `gen_server` implementation.
 This implementation need to have API calls `set/2` and `get/1`.